-GMC 154 (ethics) 3 qh
+3 qh

-One of the following:

-GMC 100A 2 qh
+2 qh

-PED 2 qh
+2 qh

-WEL 154 2 qh
+2 qh

 All entering students who place in any Learning Support Services course are required to enroll in GMC 100A.
 This requirement may be waived on an individual case basis by appealing to the Academic Dean or DLC Assistant Dean.